General Information on Mental Health Issues

 - Avoiding certain places or situations (e.g., going on the bus, going to school, talking to a cashier, etc.)

-- Often complaining about physical problems (e.g., headaches or stomach aches) or problems eating or sleeping (and a medical concern has been ruled out)
+- Frequently complaining about physical problems (e.g., headaches or stomach aches) or problems eating or sleeping (after medical causes have been ruled out)

-- No longer enjoying activities he/she used to enjoy
+- No longer enjoying activities one used to enjoy

-- Repetitive behaviours (e.g., washing hands), routines, reassurance seeking, or checking
+- Engaging in repetitive behaviours (e.g., washing hands), routines, reassurance seeking, or checking

 - Spending more time alone